merenlab/anvio.org/tutorials/trichodesmium_tutorial/index.md

 {% include IMAGE path="/images/trichodesmium_tutorial/geno_02.png" width=80 %}

-We have an estimated number of populations of six.
+This assembly is estimated to contain six populations.
 To learn more about the composition of this metagenome, we can use {% include PROGRAM name="anvi-estimate-scg-taxonomy" %} with the flag `--metagenome-mode`.
-In this mode, anvi'o will not try to compute the consensus taxonomy of every ribosomal proteins as it does by default.
+In this mode, anvi'o will not try to compute the consensus taxonomy of every ribosomal protein as it does by default.
 Instead, it will report the taxonomy of all the genes matching to the most abundant ribosomal protein:

 ```bash
 $ anvi-estimate-scg-taxonomy -c 00_DATA/sample01-contigs.db --metagenome-mode